Free Illinois Arrest & Criminal Records (Check Every IL County)

 A Brief Summary of Illinois Background Check Agencies

 Here we have compiled information on the various agencies in Illinois that conduct background checks or require one for employment or licensure.
-The table below breaks down the agencies and what the screenings cover for each agency or state department:

 Official Illinois Background Check Agency Screenings Covered